mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 Another key difference between Fabric and Databricks Spark is when billing meters start to run.

 ### Fabric’s Approach to Billing Meters
-In Fabric, if you're using a workspace that isn’t part of a managed vNet, you can access starter pools that allow code execution to begin within about 15 seconds.
-This dramatically boosts developer productivity.
-Microsoft achieves this low latency by keeping nodes in a warm state, with the Fabric Runtime and Spark already running.

-If this alone isn't just the bees knees, consider that these start pools don't consume capacity units (CUs) when not in use, CUs are only consumed once your Spark Session starts.
+If the fact that starter pools starting in about 15 seconds isn't just the bees knees, consider that these pools don't consume capacity units (CUs) when not in use, CUs are only consumed once your Spark Session starts.
 That's right, even when the starter pool nodes are being personalized with custom libraries, etc., CUs are not consumed/billed.

 The documentation has a great illustration for this:
 ![Starter Pool Billing](https://learn.microsoft.com/en-us/fabric/data-engineering/media/spark-compute/starter-pool-billing-states-high-level.png)

-For custom pools, it's the same: you are only billed once your Spark Session begins:
+For workspace pools, it's the same: you are only billed once your Spark Session begins:
 ![Starter Pool Billing](https://learn.microsoft.com/en-us/fabric/data-engineering/media/spark-compute/custom-pool-billing-states-high-level.png)

 ### Databricks’ Approach to Billing Meters